 Making Contributions to Your SEP IRA

 Another major advantage of a SEP IRA – being that it’s an IRA account – is that you can open a fully self-directed account.
 That means you can invest in a full-service brokerage firm and trade in just about any investments you choose.
 You can also choose to hold the plan in a managed option, like a robo-advisor.
-Just like with traditional and Roth IRAs, you can make a contribution to your plan for the previous year as late as the tax deadline for that tax year.
+Another advantage is, unlike with traditional and Roth IRAs, you can make a contribution to your plan for the previous year as late as the extended tax deadline for that tax year.
+So, if you filed a 2019 tax extension and you still need to file by the tax year 2019 extended tax deadline of October 15, you can still contribute to your SEP IRA by the extended deadline and save on your 2019 taxes.

 Obviously, the biggest advantage to a SEP IRA is the much higher contribution limit allowed compared to a traditional or Roth IRA.
 It will not only allow you to accumulate a much larger retirement plan more quickly, but it may also provide you with a very generous tax break.